The Atlanta Opera Studio

-During the 17-18 season, artists in The Studio will appear in featured and supporting roles in mainstage productions at Cobb Energy Centre.
-Additionally, they will perform in the Student Short production of The Daughter of the Regiment, and in the Studio Tour, which reaches over 10,000 students annually and performs throughout metro-Atlanta in a variety of audience development programs and special events.
-The Studio Tour production this season will be Mozart’s The Magic Flute in collaboration with the Center for Puppetry Arts.
+During the 2018-19 season, artists in The Studio will appear in featured and supporting roles in mainstage productions at Cobb Energy Centre.
+Additionally, they will perform in the Studio Tour, which reaches over 10,000 students annually and performs throughout metro-Atlanta in a variety of audience development programs and special events.
+The Studio Tour production this season will be a bilingual version of Rossini’s The Barber of Seville.

 *The Jerry & Dulcy Rosenberg Young Artist Stage Director, given in honor of Tomer Zvulun

 Anna Koźlakiewicz is a young polish soprano who started her music adventure at age 6, learning piano and voice at the Mława conservatory of music.
 Her strong passion for classical music lead her to begin her higher education at The Fryderyk Chopin University of Music in Warsaw where she received her Master of Music degree in voice performance.
 After polishing her vocal technique and musical skills under professor Małgorzata Marczewska’s guidance, she was chosen to perform several roles in Opera Theaters in Warsaw, including National Opera in